Vineflower/vineflower/README.md

 - vac (0): verify that anonymous classes can be anonymous
 - tcs (0): simplify boolean constants in ternary operations
 - pam (0): decompile pattern matching
+- tlf (0): Experimental try loop enhancements (may cause some methods to decompile wrong or not at all!)
+- tco (1): Allow ternaries to be generated in if and loop conditions
 - isl (1): inline simple lambdas
 - jvn (0): use jad variable naming
 - sef (0): skip copying non-class files from the input folder or file to the output